Distribution Help and User Guide v17

 10. Release Notes

-Help and User Guide maintained for Distribution version 17.0.50 and upwards
+Help and User Guide maintained for Distribution up to version 17.0.82

 Sicon Distribution provides a set of new features and enhancements to the standard Sage 200 modules, creating functionality to help business who buy and sell products.
 These features are split between new screens available via menus within Distribution that are organised based on which Sage modules they affect (i.e. Sales Order Processing, Stock Control) and changes to existing standard Sage screens.
 These features include: